Wednesday, April 30, 1969

 AlbumSome of the songs worked on during this session were first released on the "Let It Be / You Know My Name (Look Up The Number)" 7" Single

-Glyn Johns had chosen Take 27A of Paul McCartney’s “Let It Be“, recorded on January 31, 1969, for inclusion on the “Get Back” LP.
-However, George Harrison wasn’t happy about his guitar solo on this take.
-So on this day, The Beatles entered EMI Studio to record a guitar overdub played by George, sacrificing the “no overdubs” concept of the “Get Back” project.
+Engineer Glyn Johns originally selected Take 27A (DDSI.31.64) of Paul McCartney’s “Let It Be“, recorded on January 31, 1969, for inclusion on his “Get Back” LP.
+However, George Harrison wasn’t happy with his guitar solo on that take.
+As a result, on this day, The Beatles returned to EMI Studios to record a new guitar overdub performed by George — breaking the “no overdubs” philosophy that had guided the “Get Back” project.

-When the work on “Let It Be” was over, John Lennon and Paul returned to “You Know My Name (Look Up The Number)“, a track they had started in May 1967 and last touched on June 9, 1967.
-During this session, they added bizarre vocals and sound effects to the track (including the sound of their assistant Mal Evans running a spade through a heap of gravel).
+With work on “Let It Be” over, John Lennon and Paul McCartney turned their attention back to “You Know My Name (Look Up The Number)” — a quirky track they had begun in May 1967 and last worked on on June 9 of that year.
+During this session, they added eccentric vocals and surreal sound effects, including the noise of their assistant Mal Evans dragging a spade through a pile of gravel.

 John and Paul weren’t always getting on that well at this time.
 But for that song they went onto the studio floor and sang together around one microphone.
 Even at that time I was thinking, ‘What are they doing with this old four-track tape, recording these funny bits onto this quaint song?’
 But it was a fun track to do.

-Nick Webb – Second engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Nick Webb – Second engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

 John and Paul dubbed on all manner of loony sound effects and sang and harrumphed in their full repertoire of comic Goon-like voices.